The situation in the Middle East region remains volatile and unpredictable. Conflict could escalate with little warning.

 - stadiums and sporting venues.

-There is growing concern about increased risk of attacks on Israeli, Jewish and US interests globally.
-Avoid Israeli and US diplomatic missions and locations associated with Israeli, Jewish and US interests
+There remains concern about increased risk of attacks on Israeli and US interests globally and on Jewish communities.

 Read our advice about: